-- If you borrowed under a Federal or Columbia student loan program, you will need to complete an Exit Loan Counseling Interview.
-You will be notified by email of your exit counseling responsibilities.
+- Students who borrowed under a federal or Columbia student loan program will need to complete an Exit Loan Counseling Interview, and will be notified by email of their exit counseling responsibilities.

-- If you were awarded any Federal financial aid (Title IV aid) that has not disbursed to your student account and wish to know if you are eligible for a late disbursement of this aid, you must contact a counselor at the GS Office of Educational Financing.
+- Students who were awarded any federal financial aid (Title IV aid) that has not disbursed to their student account and wish to know if they are eligible for a late disbursement of this aid must contact a counselor at the GS Office of Educational Financing.

-- You will receive email communication from the GS Office of Educational Financing which will identify any required revisions to your financial aid per federal regulations and/or GS policy.
+- Students will receive an email communication from the GS Office of Educational Financing which will identify any required revisions to their financial aid per federal regulations and/or GS policy.

-- It is recommended that in March you contact the GS Office of Educational Financing for information regarding forms and deadlines for financial aid applications for the upcoming academic year.
+- It is recommended that students contact the GS Office of Educational Financing in March for information regarding forms and deadlines for financial aid applications for the upcoming academic year.

-- If you have a credit on your student account, contact the GS Office of Educational Financing to request a refund.
+- Students with a credit on their student account should contact the GS Office of Educational Financing to request a refund.
 Students with financial aid must wait until their aid has been recalculated to request a refund.

-- Depending on the date of your withdrawal, tuition and other charges will be recalculated based on the Withdrawal Schedule established by the Trustees and published online on the University Registrar website.
+- Depending on the date of withdrawal, the student's tuition and other charges will be recalculated based on the Withdrawal Schedule established by the Trustees and published on the University Registrar website.

 Dining Services and Flexdollars

 Eligibility for housing is limited to students enrolled in the Postbac Premed Program full-time.
-You have 30 days to vacate your unit.
-You must contact University Apartment Housing (UAH) to terminate your lease.
+Students have 30 days from the date of withdrawal or from the beginning of a leave of absence to vacate their unit, and must contact University Apartment Housing (UAH) to terminate their lease.

-- E-mail accounts are kept active from 6 to 9 months for students who take a leave or withdraw; however, e-mail accounts are deactivated within a week for students who are suspended or dismissed, or who transfer or permanently withdraw from the School.
+- E-mail accounts are kept active from six to nine months for students who take a leave or withdraw; however, e-mail accounts are deactivated within a week for students who are suspended or dismissed, or who transfer or permanently withdraw from the School.